Stability-Constrained AC Optimal Power Flow--A Gaussian Process-Based Approach: Experiments

 Overall, these results confirm that incorporating GP‐based stability constraints dramatically increases the fraction of dynamically stable operating points across all loading conditions and network sizes.
-The GP‐SC‐ACOPF yields robust stability improvements---often by more than $30\%$---while incurring only minimal cases of unnecessary conservatism.
+The GP‐SC‐ACOPF yields robust stability improvements--often by more than $30\%$--while incurring only minimal cases of unnecessary conservatism.

 Finally, it is important to note that improved stability does not come for free: as shown in Figure~\ref{fig:runt-time}, the average runtime of GP-SC-ACOPF is up to two orders of magnitude higher than that of the standard ACOPF.
-This trade‐off between enhanced reliability and computational overhead must be weighed in practical implementations.
+This trade-off between enhanced reliability and computational overhead must be carefully weighed in practical implementations.
 Also shown in Figure~\ref{fig:runt-time} is the time required to solve the stability-constrained ACOPF in Model~\ref{model:stability_constrained_ac_opf} directly by discretizing the generator dynamics and solving the resulting discretized problem as a nonlinear optimization problem.
 Although this approach guarantees stability, the computation time for solving the SC-ACOPF can be up to three orders of magnitude higher than that of the standard ACOPF.
 These results clearly demonstrate the substantial computational burden of the direct approach and underscore the need for data-driven methods that explicitly incorporate dynamic stability constraints while maintaining tractability.

-We also remark that given the extremely fast solution to ACOPF without stability constraints, we practically feasible workflow would be one where ACOPF without stability constraints would be used to generate an optimal dispatch solution, and if the solution is unstable, a GP-SC-ACOPF is then used to obtain the optimal dispatch.
-This workflow will in turn reduce the the run-times corresponding to the stable AC-OPF load scenarios (approximately $45-65\%$, final two rows in Tables~\ref{tab:IEEE39_succed_fail}--\ref{tab:IEEE118_succed_fail}).
-As a secondary benefit, it will also remove instability from the few (less than $5\%$) scenarios where ACOPF dispatch is stable but GP-SC-ACOPF dispatch is unstable.